MartinFortuna/pilates-store-p5/README.md

 - Offer a range of exercise clothing and gear, leading to higher customer satisfaction and repeat business rate.

 ### **Target Market**
-- The main target audience will be B2B Focused, but B2C as a secondary audience.
+- The main target audience will be B2B-focused, but B2C as a secondary audience.
 - Focused target market strategy, warehouse in Ireland.
 - All equipment sold is only deliverable in Ireland due to high shipment costs to other countries making products more expensive.